linuxmint/doc-troubleshooting-guide/docs/responsibility.rst

 The goal now is to identify **what component is responsible** for the issue and the best way to find out is to proceed by elimination.

 During the **reproducibility** phase you identified a series of steps to reproduce the issue.
-You should now try to reduce the amount of steps necessary and remove components which might play a role in the issue to idenfity which one actually does.
+You should now try to reduce the amount of steps necessary and remove components which might play a role in the issue to identify which one actually does.

 Here are some examples: